From the outside, these couples look as if they've found real 'true love.' But is it an illusion?

 Recently, when she expressed her admiration to her grandma, the response she received was shocking.
 Apparently grandpa had run around on grandma during their marriage for decades.
 Decades!
 She'd just resigned to thinking she couldn't find "better."

 My other friend, Maddie, a single mom, referred to her aunt and uncle's relationship as her ongoing source of hope and inspiration.
 Some of Maddie's fondest childhood memories were listening to them laugh exuberantly and joke around as she drifted off to sleep in the family cottage.
-8 Unconventionally Smart Things Happy Couples Do Differently
+8 Clever Relationship Hacks Happy Couples Use (And You Should Too)

 Turns out, not only was her uncle cheating on aunty during their marriage, but aunty had numerous lovers, too.
 "The truth was that they were hardcore partiers!"
 Maddie says.
 "They were off doing their own thing with other partners while my other aunty raised my cousin!"